 Trains.
 Thailand is covered by a rail network linking the major towns in the north, south and east of the country.
 Overnight sleepers are available.
 Travel by train is a great way to see the country, but they are not fast.
 Even the express services are significantly slower than express bus services.

 Maps.
 Good road maps can be difficult to find.
 The best places to pick them up are good bookshops in major cities or sometimes convenince stores at major fuel stations along the busiest highways.
 Some publications are bilingual.
 Recently, ThinkNet have been publishing maps combined with a CD for installation on laptops which are searchable and can be zoomed.
 Several versions are available covering southern, northern or northeastern provinces.
-Details here.
+Details, in Thai, here.

 General.
 Any medical treatment required will need to be paid for.
 Clinics, of varying standard, are found everywhere, with most of them open in the evening.
 It's a first come, first served basis, often with a numbering system.
 Larger cities have good hospitals.
 Pharmacies are readily available, and many medications can be directly bought over the counter, saving a trip to the clinic for those who know which medication is required.

 Malaria and Dengue.
 Major towns, cites and tourist areas of Thailand are virtually malaria free.
 However, it is still prevelent in border areas and the west and east.
 During the dry season the risk is considerably reduced.
 For information on profilaxsis and recommendations check the web - Traveldoctor website.
 Doxycycline can easilly be purchased in Thailand.
 Malarone is restricted and difficult to find, and is marketed under the name Malanil.
 Dengue Fever is by far a greater risk and widespread across the country during the wet season.